Top 10 local tips for enjoying Darwin’s Tropical Summer

-The wet season sunsets are spectacular.
-Breath-taking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendor.
-The smell of frangipanis fills the air and the pace of life is slow and comfortable.
+Tropical summer sunsets are spectacular.
+Breathtaking electrical storms light up the sky daily, and early rains transform the city into a lush and verdant splendour.
+The smell of frangipanis fills the air and the pace of life naturally flows.

-Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon-vivant there’s so much on offer during the wet season.
-And to top it off being the low season it’s the time to grab some great deals on flights, accommodation and tours.
+Whether you’re a nature lover, an avid foodie, a fisho, an art aficionado or a history bon vivant there’s so much on offer between November to April.
+And to top it off, being the low season it’s the time to grab some great deals on flights, accommodation and tours.

-Here’s my top 10 things to do during a Top End wet season.
+Here’s my top 10 things to do during the Top End's tropical summer.

 1. Witness the magnificent waterfalls at their best

-Nothing compares to a chopper ride or scenic flight over Kakadu National Park to see Jim Jim and Twin Falls at their majestic wet season best.
-Only a 1.5 hour drive from Darwin are Litchfield National Parks raging waterfalls which should be on every wet season itinerary.
-There is so much water, and these wet season sights make for enviable Facebook and Instagram snaps!
+Nothing compares to a chopper ride or scenic flight over Kakadu National Park to see Jim Jim and Twin Falls at their majestic best.
+Only a 1.5 hour drive from Darwin are Litchfield National Park’s raging waterfalls which should be on every itinerary.
+There’s so much water, and these sights make for enviable Facebook and Instagram snaps!
 Make sure you check the NT Parks websites for any closures.

-2. Catch the best sunsets and lightning shows in Australia
+2. Catch the best sunsets & lightning shows in Australia

-Any local will tell you that wet season sunsets are dazzling and rivaling the best fireworks displays, our magnificent wet season lightening shows are world class, and free!
+Any local will tell you that the sunsets between this time are dazzling and rival the best fireworks displays, our magnificent lightning shows are world class, and free!
 Grab a harbour-side seat at the Darwin Ski Club, The Trailer Boat Club, Stokes Hill Wharf, or jump aboard Sea Darwin for a sunset harbour cruise.